Selling your house? Lighting can make a difference. You should know, staging can tip the scales in your favour!

 There’s a rich palette of lighting to help make a better property sale.

-When you sell your home, be it apartment or house, you must remember the rule of thumb – dark, gloomy rooms turn off buyers almost immediately.
-Lighting influences the colors and mood of the overall setting significantly.
+When you sell your home, be it an apartment or house, you must remember the rule of thumb – dark, gloomy rooms turn off buyers almost immediately.
+Lighting influences the colours and mood of the overall setting significantly.

 What can you do about it?

 - Open curtains and blinds.
 Clean your windows and the rooms will brighten up.

 - Use natural light to your advantage!

 In terms of function, ambient lighting matches all-purpose lighting.
 It distributes light evenly throughout a room.
 Sources of ambient light are, for instance, chandeliers, sconces, ceiling fans, etc.

 If you’re looking to create a sensual bedroom or softly lit wall niche, accent lighting is the ideal way to create a cosy environment.